Scientific Name

 How to Grow and Care

 Once established, Palmer's Sedum is a very easy-to-care plant.
 Like all succulents, it demands porous soil and rapid drainage.
-Grow in rock gardens, mounds, small slopes, natural cliff faces, and at the top edge of retaining walls and curbs.
-This is a great plant for a soil pocket on a wall, a container specimen, or a hanging basket.
+Grow in rock gardens, mounds, small slopes, natural cliff faces, and the top edge of retaining walls and curbs.
+This is an excellent plant for a soil pocket on a wall, a container specimen, or a hanging basket.

-Palmer's Sedum is noted as one of the most shade-tolerant of Sedums, but if grown in bright light, the green leaves blush with pink.
-Water during the growing season only if the soil dries out completely.
-It is hardy to 20 °F (-7 °C), and some say it can handle temperatures closer to 0°F (-17.8°C).
+Palmer's Sedum is one of the most shade-tolerant Sedums, but if grown in bright light, the green leaves blush with pink.
+Water during the growing season, only if the soil completely dries out.
+It is hardy to 20°F (-7°C), and some claim it can withstand temperatures as low as 0°F (-17.8°C).

 Irrigate more or repot when plants drop lower leaves.
-You can prune back any errant runners, usually just by breaking them off.
+You can prune back any errant runners by simply breaking them off.
 You can also cut back in spring to keep the growth habit a little more compact.

 Learn more at How to Grow and Care for Sedum.